-YOUR SWEET TOOTH WILL LOVE THIS LOW CARB CHEESECAKE DESSERT.
+YOUR SWEET TOOTH WILL LOVE THIS EASY KETO DESSERT

-Low carb cheesecake was our first thought, but what kind?
+Keto cheesecake that was low-carb, gluten-free and sugar-free was our first thought, but what kind?

 We already knew that a low carb cheesecake would have to be a;